MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 <!-- ====================================================================== -->
 ## How to share user data folders

-WebView2 controls can share the same user data folders, to do the following:
+WebView2 control instances can share the same user data folders, to do the following:

 *  Optimize system resources by running in one browser process.
 See [The WebView2 process model](../concepts/process-model.md).